Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: Upon submission the user should be automatically logged in and redirected to the home page

 ### Tasks:
-- [x] Add python allauth package
+- &check; Add python allauth package
-- [x] Add allauth settings into settings.py
+- &check; Add allauth settings into settings.py
-- [x] All allauth URL path into urls.py
+- &check; All allauth URL path into urls.py
-- [x] Test register functionality
+- &check; Test register functionality
-- [x] Copy template files into templates directory and add custom content and styling
+- &check; Copy template files into templates directory and add custom content and styling
-- [x] Add register URL links to base template navigation menus
+- &check; Add register URL links to base template navigation menus

 14. As a **user** I can **view at least one image of the recipe** so that **I can see what the finished recipe looks like**